 - M57 - the Ring nebula (a planetary nebula showing a star going through its final stage of evolution) in Lyra

-- A solar image captured with our H-alpha solar telescope showing sunspots, active regions and prominences protruding from the limb.
+- Solar images captured with our H-alpha solar telescope showing sunspots, active regions and prominences protruding from the limb.